heigvd-software-engineering/semantic-flow/documentation/semantic-flow-user-manual.md

 3. New attribute has been added to the individual.
 ![add attribut](./img/attribute-add-3.PNG)

-### Multivalue existing attribute
+### Multi-value existing attribute

-1. When in edit mode, click on multivalue button, in yellow.
+1. When in edit mode, click on multi-value button, in yellow.
 ![add attribut](./img/attribute-multivalue-1.PNG)

 2. Input the second value and click save